-RHAB 401 Senior Elective in Rehabilitation Medicine
+RHAB 401 Senior Elective in Rehabilitation Medicine: Care of People with Acquired Disability

-This course focuses on the evaluation, diagnosis, and management of people with physical disability, including those with complicated medical problems.
-The goal of this course is enabling those who complete the elective to describe the scope of the practice of Physical Medicine and Rehabilitation (PM&R) through providing a wide exposure to PM&R. Coequal is the goal of full utilization of all the health team members needed to accomplish the functional goals of the patient.
-In addition, the student will learn to effectively interact with people with severe disability in a hope-engendering manner and understand the wide ranging effects of life altering functional disability.
+This course focuses on the evaluation, diagnosis, and management of people with acquired physical disability, including those with complicated medical problems.
+The goal of this course is enabling those who complete the elective to describe the scope of the practice of Physical Medicine and Rehabilitation (PM&R) through providing a wide exposure to PM&R across multiple practice settings.
+Coequal is the goal of understanding the full scope of interprofessional collaborative care needed to accomplish the functional goals of the patient.
+In addition, the student will learn to effectively communicate with and examine people with a wide range of acquired disability in order to ascertain the patient's goals to develop a person-centered plan of care that takes into account the wide-ranging effects of life altering functional disability, including prevention of secondary conditions.
 Under the direct supervision of the attending staff and house staff within the Department of Rehabilitation Medicine, the student actively participates in daily work rounds and teaching rounds, as well as all departmental teaching conferences.
 A modified version of this course is also offered as a two-week course (RHAB 481).